lancerharris/youtuber_corpus/README.md

 # youtuber_corpus
 Create a document of transcripts of a youtubers videos

+### Using the Project
 Enter multiple youtuber handles in the pull_transcripts file to get the transcripts of all videos that have transcripts available.

-Transcrits are saved to the Corpus directory for future use.
-Possibly for ingestion into AI
+Transcripts are saved to the Corpus directory for future use.
+Possibly for ingestion into AI.
+Could be good to get your favorite tips and techniques for a topic you are interested in.

 Requires chrome webdriver to be installed for use with Selenium